TaowfiK/Electronics-Shop-/README.md

 1. DataBase Design including ERD and Database Diagram (For Cient Side Cycle)

 2. Forms including
-  *Login Form
+  *Login Form*
-  *Registration Form
+  *Registration Form*

+   These forms including :

-  **These forms including strict validation on all mandatory fields from client side on: **
+   * strict validation on all mandatory fields from client side on:

-      *All columns using -> Reactive Forms ( supported by Angular ) except Birth Date column .
+        * All columns using -> Reactive Forms ( supported by Angular ) except Birth Date column (doesn't have vaildaiton in UI but you can't submit vaildation form without enter the date of birt) .

-  **and validation from server side on : **
+   * validation from server side on :

-      *Checking if Email that was added is exist or not ( Registration Form ) *Checking if User email is exist ( Login Form ) *Checking if Password is correct , in condition of the email address is exist ( Login Form )
+        * Checking if Email that was added is exist or not ( Registration Form )
+        * Checking if User email is exist ( Login Form )
+        * Checking if Password is correct , in condition of the email address is exist ( Login Form )

 3. List ```All Products``` as Default Filteration